 Encouraging reflection through stories doesn’t just make our work more productive.
 It can also make our conversations feel more meaningful.
 Let’s face it.
 We need meaningful conversations.
-We’re dangerously starved for variety in conversation these days.
+We’re dangerously starved for variety in conversation during the pandemic.
 We crave conversation with a new set of people who have new sets of interests that can enlighten us.

-When we go back to work, it’s going to be hard not to overdo some aspects of our interactions.
+When we go back to work in person, it’s going to be hard not to overdo some aspects of our interactions.
 It’s like opening the fridge when you’re hungry and suddenly finding that you’re gorging yourself.
 Finally… after months and months, we have new listeners!
 People outside of those we were quarantining with!

 Specifically, it will be tempting to unload on our listeners rather than making sure our interactions are meaningful and well paced.
 It will be tempting to whine or talk about ourselves, rather than asking, “what good does this conversation do?”

 A Simple Storytelling Exercise: Taking Inventory

 - Take inventory of shared experiences— something many people share and can relate to, and that will prompt their own reflections:

 - Focus on experiences that my colleague Kelly Standing calls “not too shiny” and “not too whiny.”
 Storytelling is about bonding with other people.
 It’s about finding what we have in common.

-Veer toward stories about overcoming something.
+- Veer toward stories about overcoming something in this storytelling exercise.
 These stories are gems because they showcase your character.
 And, in turn, they can make others reflect on what they themselves have overcome recently.